 Mr. Woo participates in BASF’s Volunteer Legal Services Program and is a six-time recipient of the organization’s Outstanding Volunteer in Public Service Award.
 A former treasurer for the Intersection for the Arts in San Francisco, Mr. Woo currently serves as general counsel for the Chinese Historical Society of America.

-Mr. Woo has been recognized as a Northern California “Super Lawyer,” an honor bestowed on the top five percent of lawyers in the region, from 2006 through 2010.
+Mr. Woo has been recognized as a Northern California “Super Lawyer,” an honor bestowed on the top five percent of lawyers in the region, from 2006 through 2010 and 2020.

 - “Educated Eviction” San Francisco Apartment Magazine, November, 2010.